MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 Congratulations!
 You have now configured a simple greeter app for Contoso Coffee Retail staff.
 In this task, you will explore the Greeter App experience

 1. In a browser tab, navigate to https://make.powerapps.com.
-If required, sign-in.
+If required, sign in.

 2. Click **Apps** in the left-hand menu, and then run your **Contoso Coffee Greeter App** by selecting it and clicking **Play** on the top.

 3. Imagine you are a member of Contoso Coffee Retail staff and you greet them within the store.